 The new agreement begins July 1, 2022 and runs through June 30, 2027

 April 21, 2022 (Chicago) – The Joffrey Ballet and the American Guild of Musical Artists (AGMA), the union that represents the Joffrey’s 46 Company Artists and Joffrey stage management, have reached a new five-year collective bargaining agreement, beginning July 1, 2022, and running through June 30, 2027.
-This agreement is currently a tentative agreement, pending ratification by the AGMA Board of Governors.
+This agreement is currently tentative, pending ratification by the AGMA Board of Governors.

 After only one week of negotiations and open dialogue, Joffrey leadership and representatives for AGMA came to a mutually beneficial contract that resulted in the Joffrey’s second consecutive five-year Collective Bargaining Agreement (CBA) — the first of which came in 2016 and was extended one year due to the pandemic.
 Both parties agreed to pursue an interest-based model of cooperation, one in which issues and interests (both joint and separate) are identified and discussed at the outset, in contrast to the more traditional bargaining model in which demands are announced from the start.
 For context, dance company contracts are typically renegotiated every 1–3 years.

 “There is no Joffrey without our artists,” said Joffrey President and CEO Greg Cameron.
 “Our goal from the beginning was to support the lifeblood of this great company — the artists, our stage management, and everyone that makes the magic of live performance come together so seamlessly.
 They inspire us daily and will continue doing so with the benefit of a new contract that spans the next five years.
 We are grateful to the entire company and its AGMA representation for a productive week of collaboration and partnership.”